 now work as teachers, and Jerry's youngest daughter, Jennifer,

 is in the entertainment industry.
-Joel Goldsmith is his only
+Joel Goldsmith was his only

-child to follow him into film and TV scoring.
+child to follow him into film and TV scoring who sadly passed away.

 Visit our special Biography page for Joel